turingschool-examples/gitastrophy/README.md

 gitastrophy
 ===========

-A sample repo to practice git workflows By: Sally
+A sample to practice git workflows By: Sally